JCPistell/reveal_presos/python_development_best_practics/md/slides.md

 ## Part II: Code Structure

-1. Everything in a function
+1. Everything In A Function
 2. Script Structure
 3. The `__main__` Event
 4. `argparse()`
-5. Keep it clean
+5. Keep It Clean
 6. Exercise: FizzBuzz

 ---